-Impairment arises when the carrying value of an asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.
-The fair value less costs to sell calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing of the asset.
-The value in use calculation is based on a discounted cash flow model.
+Impairment arises when the carrying value of an asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs of disposal (FVLCOD) and its value in use (VIU).
+The FVLCOD calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing of the asset.
+The VIU calculation is based on a discounted cash flow model.
 The cash flows are derived from the Group's forecast for the next five years and do not include restructuring activities to which the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
 The recoverable amount is most sensitive to the discount rates, EBITDA and capital expenditure.
 Further details about the assumptions used are given in Note 15.